modalitysystems/modalitysoftware-docs/twa/messages.md

 There are 2 exceptions to this rule.
 1. When TWA has been running wihtout interuption for less than [MessageDeltaWindowInDays] days
-   - If its yet to scan a channel within [MessageDeltaWindowInDays] days, then it will fallback to a fresh Delta query for that channel.
+   - If it is yet to scan that channel within [MessageDeltaWindowInDays] days, then it will fallback to a fresh Delta query for that channel.
-   - If it has scanned at least once in [MessageDeltaWindowInDays] days, TWA will only be getting the created, modified and deleted messages for that channel since the earliest occurance of that channel scan in [MessageDeltaWindowInDays] days.
+   - If it has scanned that channel at least once in [MessageDeltaWindowInDays] days, TWA will only be getting the created, modified and deleted messages for that channel since the earliest occurance of that channel scan in [MessageDeltaWindowInDays] days.
 2. When a new channel is created inside [MessageDeltaWindowInDays] days
    - TWA will only be getting the created, modified and deleted messages for that channel since it was created.